Why Kids Need Positive Role Models in Their Life

 - Fictional characters from a child-appropriate book or film

-Well-rounded kids look up to role models in more than one of those categories above.
+Well-rounded kids look up to role models in more than one of the categories above.
 But how specifically can these role models, especially fictional ones, impact a child’s development and well-being?

 Positive role models can inspire children to set goals and strive for their dreams.
 Children with positive role models are more likely to develop a sense of purpose and direction in life.